 1. Start them young.

 It’s never too early for your child to develop good manners and begin learning good habits and behaviors.
 Remember that as kids grow older, they can show resistance to changes that disrupt the routine they are used to.
 Introduce them to good habits early on while they are still babies and toddlers.
+Teach them also about dental diseases to reinforce their resolve.

 We tend to focus on children’s developmental stages, like learning how to crawl, stand and walk, potty training, teaching how to talk, and learning the alphabet and numbers.
 These concepts are essential and exciting when our kids show interest in learning them, but it’s also essential to expose them to good habits as soon as possible.
 According to research on brain studies, the ages from birth to age three are the most critical years in a child’s development.
 The good news is children are like sponges as their brain develops.